rasigadelab/thd/README.md

 positivity and a long-term THD.
-This observation supports the working hypotheses because if smear positivity depends more on the host than on the pathogen, then its association with long-term THD should be weak because the effect of the host is diluted over long time frames.
+This observation supports the working hypotheses because if smear positivity depends more on the host than on the pathogen, then its association with long-term THD should be weak when the influence of the host is diluted over long time frames.

-We can now use linear models to examine the strength of associations and their dependency on population structure.
-Recall that by design, THD is highly dependent on population structure because it directly reflects this structure, so it is desirable to adjust for this effect.
+We will now use linear modelling to examine the strength of associations and their dependency on population structure.
+Recall that by design, THD is highly dependent on population structure because it directly reflects this structure, so it is desirable to control for this effect.

 ### Adjusting for population structure